-It is not easy to insure a vehicle as a foreigner and take it to the continent.
-We did learn it would have been even worse if we had bought a LHD or modified vehicle, so it may have worked out better.
+It is not easy to get an insurance cover for a vehicle as a foreigner and take it to the continent.
+We did learn it would have been even worse if we had bought an LHD or modified vehicle, so it may have worked out better.

-Thanks to a great Facebook group we are in called “Families On The Move” – it is a support group for families that long-term travel, someone came to the rescue and provided me with email and phone numbers for an insurance company that did eventually help us.
+Thanks to a travel Facebook group, someone came to the rescue and provided me with email and phone numbers for an insurance company that did eventually help us.
 They are called Down Under.
 So we finally had insurance for The Continent.
-They also give 6 or 12 month policies and allow you to take the vehicle out of England for more than 3 months.
+They also give 6 or 12-months policies and allow you to take the vehicle out of England for more than 3 months.
 They also allow you to drive in many European countries other insurance policies don’t.

-But you will need a registered address in UK.
+But you will need a registered address in the UK.

 We then found out the disc expired at the end of the month, so we advance paid for the next six or twelve months.
 You do this at a Post Office, and it is easy.

 As far as the Schengen Zone goes, I personally was stamped entry when we entered the Republic of Ireland months ago.
-When we took the ferry to UK there as no-on to stamp it.
+When we took the ferry to the UK there was no-one to stamp it.

-We used DFDS Seaways and advanced booked.
+We used DFDS Seaways and did an advance booking.
 A note here.
-International credit card won’t let you book on-line so you have to call and I think there is a five pound booking fee if you do it on the phone.
+International credit card won’t let you book online, so you have to call and I think there is a five-pound booking fee if you do it through the phone.
 You need the car make, model, registration and measurements, so you can’t do this before you own the vehicle.
 You also need to include the number of passengers.
-We found selecting the ferry we wanted on their web-site first, then calling was easiest.
-It is sometimes cheaper to book in advance.
-We were also recommended (after we bought our ticket) that it might be advantageous to book a return ticket on the ferry for about ten pound more or sometimes even less, as if you do get Schengen visa queries, this can assist.
-It at times is cheaper too.

-So in a nut-shell they checked our passport, didn’t stamp it, and didn’t even check through the vehicle.
+So in a nutshell, they checked our passports, didn’t stamp it, and didn’t even check through the vehicle.
 It was so easy.

-For the vehicle you need: Anti glare stickers/delectors for the headlights; safety triangle; breathalyser kit, safety vest for each person in the car, and a spare set of bulbs (you can buy all this on the ferry).
+For the vehicle, you need Anti-glare stickers for the headlights; safety triangle; breathalyzer kit, safety vest for each person in the car, and a spare set of bulbs (you can buy all this on the ferry).

-We put ours on whilst waiting for the ferry.
+We put ours on while waiting for the ferry.
 A lovely guy helped us.
 It takes a bit to work out what you are doing.

-It was a breeze to drive a RHD in a LHD world today – in fact I found it easier as an Australian to do this than to drive LHD say in USA or South America as I have done in the past.
+It was a breeze to drive an RHD in an LHD world today – in fact, I found it easier as an Australian to do this than to drive LHD in the USA or South America as I have done in the past.